zyphlar/influxdb.org/source/docs/v0.9/concepts/reading_and_writing_data.md

 Once a quorum of Brokers has acknowledged the write, the Data node that initially received the write responds with `HTTP 200 OK`.

 #### Errors
-If an error was encountered while processing the data, InfluxDB will respond with either a `HTTP 400 Bad Request` or `HTTP 500 Internal Error`.
-In many cases, a JSON response is still sent in the body of the response with additional error information that is useful for debugging.
+If an error was encountered while processing the data, InfluxDB will respond with either a `HTTP 400 Bad Request` or, in certain cases, with `HTTP 200 OK`.
+The former is returned if the request could not be understood.
+In the latter, InfluxDB could understand the request, but processing cannot be completed.
+In this case a JSON response is included in the body of the response with additional error information.

 For example, issuing a bad query such as: